In Vitro Fertilisation (IVF)

-Once the oocytes are mature, we retrieve them with the guidance of a vaginal ultrasound scan under local anaesthesia and light sedation so that it is a completely painless.
-This process only takes 15 minutes and does not require an operation, being hospitalised, stitches or the use of general anaesthesia.
+Once the oocytes are mature, we retrieve them with the guidance of a vaginal ultrasound under local anaesthesia and light sedation so that is a completely painless experience.
+This process only takes 15 minutes and does not require surgery, hospitalisation, stitches or general anaesthesia.

 At the same time, the semen is activated to improve its fertilisation potential.

 The retrieved eggs are taken into the IVF laboratory where they are prepared for insemination.

 Oocytes and spermatozoids are placed together for several hours within an incubator which provides the ideal conditions for fertilisation to take place and the subsequent development of pre-embryos.
 The number of fertilised eggs will not be known until the next day

 ICSI is performed on oocytes when the reproduction biologist in charge deems it necessary or when it has been previously agreed upon.

 The Intracytoplasmic Sperm Injection (ICSI), consists in the introduction of a single spermatozoid inside a mature egg to achieved fecundation.

 ICSI proved to be a revolution in assisted reproduction techniques, as it overcomes most male infertility problems.
 This technique is used in fertilization when sperm suffers from low count, an abnormal morphology, poor motility or when the sperm is unable to fertilize through IVF.
 It can also be used with patients suffering from a blocked sperm duct.
 In this case, a puncture is made in order to extract sperm directly from the testicles.